CJI designate Justice Bobde takes a sarcastic dig on freedom of speech

 Justice Bobde said the highest priority of any judicial system has to be dispensation of timely justice as it can neither be "unduly delayed" nor "unduly hurried".

-An undue delay in justice delivery could result in increase in crime and it could also result in erosion of the rule of law, he said.
+An undue delay in justice delivery could result in an increase in crime and it could also result in erosion of the rule of law, he said.

 Justice Bobde said the government is "very alive" to the needs of the judiciary like lack of infrastructure and that the Centre as well as the state governments are making adequate provisions for this.